Ceramics as a Journey of Growth.

 Her work is based on the symbiosis of perfection and imperfection of nature, on raw, changing surfaces and hidden beauty.
 Japanese ceramic art, especially teaware, is another not unimportant inspiration.

-Some works are inspired by the Japanese aesthetics of Wabi-Sabi.
+Many works are inspired by the Japanese aesthetics of Wabi-Sabi.
 The beauty ideal „Sabi“ becomes perfect only with the „Wabi“ feeling.
 Wabi does not carry perfect, immaculate, dazzling beauty, but one of stillness, a dark, subdued beauty.
 A beauty of maturity.
 Glaze application, shapes and haptics of the vessels should invite for viewing and feeling.
 Beauty in stillness.

 About Design